IoTnet Pilot

 Why an IoTnet pilot?

-The Internet of Things (IoT) enables researchers and students to easily collect data for research or projects.
-IoT sensors are also used to make buildings more efficient, sustainable and comfortable.
+The Internet of Things (IoT) enables researchers and students to easily collect data for a research project, thereby providing a deeper understanding of the technology’s potential.
+IoT sensors are also used to make buildings and campuses more efficient, sustainable and comfortable.
+We started this IoTnet pilot to support the growing demand for a tailored connection for IoT devices.

 • Large scale: Capable of connecting billions of devices, from smart thermostats to industrial sensors and self-driving vehicles.